Early texts of Shakespeare's works

 The earliest texts of William Shakespeare's works were published during the 16th and 17th centuries in quarto or folio format.
 Folios are large, tall volumes; quartos are smaller, roughly half the size.
-The publications of the latter are usually abbreviated to Q1, Q2, etc., where the letter stands for "quarto" and the number for the first, second, or third edition published.
+The publications of the latter are usually abbreviated as Q1, Q2, etc., where the letter stands for "quarto" and the number for the first, second, or third edition published.

 Plays

 Eighteen of the 36 plays in the First Folio were printed in separate and individual editions prior to 1623.
 Pericles (1609) and The Two Noble Kinsmen (1634) also appeared separately before their inclusions in folio collections (the Shakespeare Third Folio and the second Beaumont and Fletcher folio, respectively).
 All of these were quarto editions, with two exceptions: The True Tragedy of Richard Duke of York, the first edition of Henry VI, Part 3, was printed in octavo form in 1595, as was the 1611 edition of The most lamentable tragedy of Titus Andronicus.
 In chronological order, these publications were: